amohanty029/YELP/README.md

 # YELP
-# It comtains a lookalike algorithm to identify profitable customers for a restaurant using Yelp transactional data.
+# It contains a lookalike algorithm to identify profitable customers for a restaurant using Yelp transactional data.